 This post may contain affiliate links.
 Read the full disclosure

 Take your Halloween adventures around the globe to find where the best places to go for Halloween with kids, all around the world.
-Discover the best Halloween cities and events to celebrate all thing spooky.
+Discover the best Halloween cities and Halloween events to celebrate all things spooky.

 In this guide, we asked travel experts where are the best places to visit for Halloween around the world and why, sharing some of the most impressive Halloween towns and the biggest October festivals so you can start planning your Halloween travels beyond your local trick or treat traditions.